CodeClubStrad/CodeClubStrad-Spring-2016/README.md

 * some very useful [FlashCards](http://blog.whaleygeek.co.uk/wp-content/uploads/2013/06/minecraftPi-flashcards.pdf)
 * and the excellent [Adventures in Minecraft](http://www.stuffaboutcode.com/p/adventures-in-minecraft.html)

-And in case you hadn't noticed [Code Club](https://www.codeclub.org.uk/) is now [part of](https://www.raspberrypi.org/blog/putting-a-code-club-in-every-community/) the [Raspberry Pi Foundation](https://www.raspberrypi.org).
+And in case you hadn't noticed, the national [Code Club](https://www.codeclub.org.uk/) organisation is now [part of](https://www.raspberrypi.org/blog/putting-a-code-club-in-every-community/) the [Raspberry Pi Foundation](https://www.raspberrypi.org).

 # Spring 2016
  * [Session 1](2016_01_11_session_1) 11/1/2016 - in which we put together the RPi and started some simple Minecraft coding